Skip to main content

 Practice the Specific Maneuvers Beforehand

 Don’t just log general driving hours.
-Review the list of 50 maneuvers above and practice each category deliberately.
-Spend dedicated time on backing, parking, turns, lane changes, and curve handling.
-If you’re practicing with a parent, have them score you using the same criteria the examiner uses.
+Practice each skill group above deliberately.
+Spend dedicated time on backing, parking, turns, lane changes, observation, and speed control.
+If you’re practicing with a parent, ask them to note unsafe or inconsistent habits so you know what to work on next.

 Always Check Mirrors and Do Shoulder Checks